0xSpaceShard/starknet-devnet/README.md

   - same for `latest`

 In the image, `tini` is used to properly handle killing of dockerized Devnet with Ctrl+C

+## Development - L1 / L2 (postman)

+To test Starknet messaging, Devnet exposes endpoints prefixed with `postman/` which are dedicated to the messaging feature.
+You can find a full guide to test the messaging feature in the [contracts/l1-l2-messaging README](./contracts/l1-l2-messaging/README.md).

+Devnet exposes the following endpoints:

+- `/postman/load_l1_messaging_contract`: deploys the `MockStarknetMessaging` contract on L1 (requires L1 node to be running).
+- `/postman/flush`: fetches and executes L1 -> L2 messages, and sends L2 -> L1 messages (requires L1 node to be running if `dry_run` option is not used).
+- `/postman/send_message_to_l2`: sends and executes a message on L2 (L1 node **not** required).
+- `/postman/consume_message_from_l2`: consumes a message on L1 node from the L2 (requires L1 node to be running).

 ## ✏️ Contributing